aggrawal-ankur/gitbook/content/docs/low-level-architecture/control-flow/examples.md

 # Examples

-Lets talk practically how if, else if and else, for loop, while loop and do while loop exist.
+Let's see how if, else if and else, for loop, while loop and do while loop exist.

 ## Example 1: if-else